 This portal is also the location where you can schedule and pay for the test(s) you’re taking.
 You need to pay only for the module(s) you register for.

-Today, we can also see quite a few perfectly structured online GED and HiSET prep courses like the one created by Onsego.
-This program comes at a modest fee and will get you ready for success on the GED or HiSET exam fast and efficiently!
+The GED exams are very challenging assessments, so getting optimally prepared is the key to your success!
+Today, we can also see quite a few perfectly structured online GED prep courses like the online GED classes by Onsego.
+This program comes at a modest fee and will get you ready for success on the GED exam fast and efficiently!

-It’s about YOUR future
+It’s About YOUR Future

-The fact of the matter is that people with a secondary education degree (high school or equivalent diploma) make, on average, at least $9.600 more than people who don’t have the degree.
+The fact of the matter is that people with a secondary education degree (high school or equivalent diploma) make, on average, at least $9,600 more than people who don’t have the degree.
 So what’s holding you back?
 Take advantage of our online GED prep course and start working toward a better future for you and the ones around you!